 Holiday Budgeting Fun!

 I’m being sarcastic.
 There is nothing fun about trying to fit the joy of the holiday season into a meager, or any, budget.
-I’m Jewish so I am super lucky to have less expectations upon me this time of year.
-But I still have Hannuka and I still have people in my life that I am expected to gift.
-Examples include: postman, garbageman etc. The biggest one for me is my Kid’s teachers.
-Its expected to give them a holiday gift and I certainly do not want to be the parent who doesn’t deliver!
+I’m Jewish, so I am super lucky to have fewer expectations upon me this time of year.
+But I still have Hannuka, and I still have people in my life that I am expected to gift.
+Examples include postman, garbageman, etc. The biggest one for me is my Kid’s teachers.
+It’s expected to give them a holiday gift, and I certainly do not want to be the parent who doesn’t deliver!
 The things we do for our kids!

 I don’t mean the gifts you are going to buy for people.
 I mean the amounts that you are willing/able to spend.
-Money is tight in our household these days so we are setting pretty strict limits on what we are going to spend this holiday season.
+Money is tight in our household these days, so we are setting pretty strict limits on what we will spend this holiday season.
 Thank goodness my kids are young and don’t expect much!
 What I do is figure out the amount that I can spend this year.
 I look at what I have in my “Holiday” account and figure out approximately what will be added from now until then.

 Then I take the following things into account:

 - Gifts- who I am I buying for this year?

 - Tips- who expect them?
 Who do I want to show appreciation for?
 What is the standard for teacher’s gifts?